ryumaou/ryumaou/README.md

 - 👋 Hi, I’m @ryumaou
-- 👀 I’m interested in system administration, WordPress, PHP, IT Strategy, constructed languages (conlangs), writing, and Python.
+- 👀 I’m interested in system administration, Drupal, PHP, IT Strategy, constructed languages (conlangs), writing, and Python.
 - 🌱 I’m currently learning PHP, PowerShell, Python, LaTex, and death by PowerPoint.
 - 📫 How to reach me?
 You can find me at either https://www.linkedin.com/in/jim-hoffman-6729331/ or https://www.ryumaou.com/Hoffman/NetGeek/.